jaredbuehner/calculator/README.md

 # calculator
-A simple calculator that contains two scripts.
+A simple calculator repository that contains two scripts.
 The first calculates the maximum and minimum numbers that the user enters.
 The second is a traditional calculator that uses addition, subtraction, multiplication, division, and modulus operations.

 <img width="641" alt="Screen Shot 2020-05-16 at 1 34 20 PM" src="https://user-images.githubusercontent.com/56742442/82126368-448b3700-977a-11ea-8b04-4d65321fbf3b.png">